 But sometimes you just need a hug.

 It’s interesting, loneliness is a tremendous weight on the young generation.
 I’ve spoken to many people, particularly young women, who say they cannot find a man who will make them talk.
 Men don’t seem to be able to talk properly.

 I don’t see why one would leave it at men.
-I think people in general have lost their ability to talk.
-I’d love it, for our purposes here, if we found some way to blame psychology for this.
+I think that many people have lost their ability to talk.
+Certainly, people chat now more than ever, but the substance… well, I’d love it, for our purposes here, if we found some way to blame psychology for this.
 Could we?